 An identification of a material that is expected to be used in the operations request shall be presented as a material requirement.
 Material requirements contain definitions of materials that may be consumed, produced, replaced, sampled, or otherwise used in manufacturing.

 Table 185 defines the relationship roles for the material requirement.
-Table 186
+Table 186 defines the attributes for the material requirement.